rendall/icebreakers/QUESTIONS.md

   * What would you rather be: the funniest or smartest person in the room?
   * What would you rather be: too tall or too short?
   * What would your campaign slogan be if you were running for president?
-  * What would your company’s mascot be if it had one?
+  * What would your company's mascot be if it had one?
   * What would your entrance theme song be if you were a wrestler?
-  * What’s something you think about that makes you feel old?
+  * What's something you think about that makes you feel old?
-  * What’s the best thing you’ve ever eaten?
-  * What’s the craziest thing you’ve ever been emotionally attached to?
+  * What's the craziest thing you've ever been emotionally attached to?
-  * What’s the first letter of your favorite dessert?
+  * What's the first letter of your favorite dessert?
-  * What’s the first thing you would do if you could become invisible for a day?
+  * What's the first thing you would do if you could become invisible for a day?
-  * What’s the hardest profession for you?
+  * What's the hardest profession for you?
-  * What’s the last place you’d like to be found dead?
+  * What's the last place you'd like to be found dead?
-  * What’s the last thing on your bucket list?
+  * What's the last thing on your bucket list?
-  * What’s the longest you’ve ever worked in one job?
+  * What's the longest you've ever worked in one job?
-  * What’s the most embarrassing thing you’ve ever accidentally texted someone?
+  * What's the most embarrassing thing you've ever accidentally texted someone?
-  * What’s the most recent internet quiz you’ve taken?
+  * What's the most recent internet quiz you've taken?
-  * What’s the nickname people call you the most?
+  * What's the nickname people call you the most?
-  * What’s the worst/weirdest haircut you’ve ever gotten?
+  * What's the worst/weirdest haircut you've ever gotten?
-  * What’s your favorite breakfast cereal?
-  * What’s your favorite plant?
   * When does it seem as if time is passing by so fast?
-  * When the zombie apocalypse strikes, who would you want on your team?
   * When was the last time you laughed so hard at work?
-  * When you get home from school, what’s the first thing you do?
+  * When you get home from school, what's the first thing you do?
   * When you woke up this morning, what was the first thing that came to mind?
   * Where do you do most of your job from home?
   * Where would you go if you could go anywhere outside the planet, and why?
-  * Where would you go if you’ve been granted a one-way ticket to another country of your choice?
+  * Where would you go if you've been granted a one-way ticket to another country of your choice?
   * Which Marvel superhero would you like to be?
   * Which alternative energy source would you prefer?
-  * Which character from a children’s book or film makes you think about yourself?
+  * Which character from a children's book or film makes you think about yourself?
   * Which do you prefer: kissing a jellyfish or stepping on a crab?
   * Which fictional family would you like to be a part of?
   * Which fictional location would you like to visit the most?